PEAAS-community/peaas-community/projects.md

 sidebar_link: true
 ---

-A list of SPAAM commmunity projects
+A list of PEAAS commmunity projects

-Here we provide a list of projects run by the SPAAM community that to assist in progressing the field.
+Here we provide a list of projects run by the PEAAS community that to assist in progressing the field.

 <!-- TOC -->